It depends on the model and our current inventory. Send us an email. The worst that can happen is we’re not currently interested in that model.

 Stationary oxygen concentrators operate basically the same way.
 They have a power switch, they need a power source to operate, they have a flow meter to adjust the flow, and produce roughly 95% oxygen.
 Locate your concentrator where it has about 1 foot clearance from all sides for ventilation.
 Plug the machine into the wall.
 Do not use a power strip or extension cord.
 Turn the power switch to the on position.
 The machine will beep briefly – this is normal.
 Adjust the liter flow to your prescribed amount by turning the liter dial.
 The ball should split the line associated with the desired flow.

-We accept Cash, Check, Visa, MasterCard, Discover, American Express, and PayPal.
+We accept Visa, MasterCard, Discover, American Express, and PayPal.

 CPAP stands for Continuous Positive Airway Pressure.
 Simply put, a CPAP Machine blows air into your mouth, nose, or both to maintain an open airway during sleep.
 There are several different types of CPAP machines and interfaces to help the user obtain maximum comfort and therapy compliance.

 An oxygen concentrator is kind of like a fancy air purifier.
 The regular air we breathe is made up of approximately 22% oxygen.
-An oxygen concentrator separates that oxygen from the nitrogen and other air particles and delivers medical grade oxygen directly to the end user.
+An oxygen concentrator extracts that oxygen from the rest of the air particles and delivers medical grade oxygen directly to the end user.
 The room air is drawn into the oxygen concentrator through an inlet filter.
-The air is then compressed and goes into sieve beds, which absorbs the nitrogen and allows the oxygen to pass through.
+The air is then compressed and goes into sieve beds, which extracts the nitrogen from the oxygen.
 The oxygen then flows through the flow meter, final bacteria filter, and out to the end user through a supply hose.
-Oxygen concentrators provide up to 96% pure medical grade oxygen.
+Oxygen concentrators make up to 97% pure medical grade oxygen.